arav06/aws-fundies/aws-services-fundamentals.md

 CloudFront is a content delivery network to securely deliver data, videos, apps, APIs globally at a high speed and low latency

-We running a website whose server in New York and aimed that this website will only be used by people in USA.
+We are running a website whose server in New York and aimed that this website will only be used by people in USA.
 However it gains popularity and people from Africa, Australia, Asia and Europe also visit our website.
 These people will have extremely slow connections, lot of latency and slow delivery of the data, as the server is not close to them

 To solve this problem, we can use caching servers.
 These are servers all over the world where we can put copies of our data and thus get rid of the high latency and slow connections.
 When a customer make a call to the content, the request goes to the server.
 The server checks if it has the required data.
 If it does not it makes a call to the original server in New York.
 The original server then sends the data to the caching server which will forward it to the user.
 At the same time, the caching server stores the contents in its cache.
 Anyone close to that caching server will get low latency.
 If another person also requests for that data, then the request is sent to the server which sees that it already has the required data and immediately delivers it